-One neuroadaptation that has attracted particular interest is the up-regulation of the chronic Fos-related antigen Δ FosB.
-Levels of Δ FosB are increased in the Acb for up to four weeks following drug administration [352-354], and Δ FosB is also progressively up-regulated with repeated drug administration [355].
-This suggests that it is involved in behavioural sensitisation, a hypothesis that is strongly indicated by the demonstration that Δ FosB overexpression in the Acb sensitises behavioural and rewarding responses to cocaine and morphine [356], whereas a reduction inhibits responses to cocaine [357] and fosB knockout mice do not develop behavioural sensitisation [358].
-Therefore, Δ FosB may be a 'molecular switch' [359], that enables the sensitisation of responses to drugs of abuse and long-term adaptations underlying addiction that persist through withdrawal.
+One neuroadaptation that has attracted particular interest is the upregulation of the chronic Fos-related antigen Δ FosB.
+Levels of Δ FosB are increased in the Acb for up to four weeks following drug administration [352-354], and Δ FosB is also progressively upregulated with repeated drug administration [355].
+This suggests that it is involved in behavioural sensitization, a hypothesis that is strongly indicated by the demonstration that Δ FosB overexpression in the Acb sensitizes behavioural and rewarding responses to cocaine and morphine [356], whereas a reduction inhibits responses to cocaine [357] and fosB knockout mice do not develop behavioural sensitization [358].
+Therefore, Δ FosB may be a 'molecular switch' [359], that enables the sensitization of responses to drugs of abuse and long-term adaptations underlying addiction that persist through withdrawal.
 Again, the current challenge is to identify downstream targets of Δ FosB signalling, one of which may be cyclin-dependent kinase 5 (cdk5) [360; 361].

-On withdrawal from drugs, which may be precipitated experimentally by the administration of an antagonist, there is a further increase in the activity of the cAMP signalling pathway beyond the level observed during tolerance [319; 320].
-This reflects a state of dependence on drugs of abuse whereby, when in withdrawal, the molecular cascades underlying reward are altered, resulting in an amotivational state [317; 333; 362-365].
+Upon withdrawal from drugs, which may be precipitated experimentally by the administration of an antagonist, there is a further increase in the activity of the cAMP signalling pathway beyond the level observed during tolerance [319; 320].
+This reflects a state of dependence upon drugs of abuse, whereby when in withdrawal, the molecular cascades underlying reward are altered, resulting in an amotivational state [317; 333; 362-365].
 Mice deficient in CREB display reduced opiate dependence [339; 366; 367] showing that cAMP signalling is important for both tolerance and dependence.
-A focus for current and future research is the characterisation of the downstream targets of CREB, such as dynorphin, that are required for the development of tolerance and dependence.
+A focus for current and future research is the characterization of the downstream targets of CREB, such as dynorphin, that are required for the development of tolerance and dependence.

-Neuroadaptations implicated in drug-induced reinstatement (Section 4) include the expression of AGS3 (activator of G protein signalling 3), the blockade of which prevents cocaine-induced relapse to cocaine seeking [368], and a lowering of extracellular glutamate through reduction of cystine-glutamate exchange, the restoration of which also prevents cocaine-primed relapse [369].
-Drug-cue-induced reinstatement exhibits a timedependent increase through withdrawal, with cue-induced cocaine-, methamphetamine-, heroin- and sucrose-seeking behaviours incubating over time [301; 370-372].
+Neuroadaptations implicated in drug-induced reinstatement (section 4) include the expression of AGS3 (activator of G protein signalling 3), the blockade of which prevents cocaine-induced relapse to cocaine seeking [368], and a lowering of extracellular glumate through reduction of cystine-alutamate exchange, the restoration of which also prevents cocaine-primed relapse [369].
+Drug-cue-induced reinstatement exhibits a time-dependent increase through withdrawal, with cue-induced cocaine, methamphetamine, heroin and sucrose seeking behaviours incubating over time [301; 370-372].
 Molecular changes that correlate with this incubation effect may be important for cue-induced relapse to drug seeking.
 With short periods of withdrawal, transient increases are observed in tyrosine hydroxylase activity and cdk5 protein levels in the VTA [373; 374], and more persistent increases in PKA activity occur in the Acb [325; 373; 374].
-However, the closest correlate of incubation appears to be the progressive up-regulation of brainderived neurotrophic factor (BDNF) protein in the VTA [375; 376].
+However, the closest correlate of incubation appears to be the progressive upregulation of BDNF protein in the VTA [375; 376].
 BDNF appears to be involved in the persistence of the incubation effect rather than being critical for incubation itself, evidenced by the demonstration that intra-VTA infusion of BDNF protein increases cocaine seeking over and above the incubation-related elevation [377].